 Depth to Anchor (sonar reading) = Fall + Keel + Safety Margin

-Calculation is more challenging for small secondary locations and especially so where big deviations exist in comparison with the (its) Standard Port tide height data.
+Calculation is more challenging for small secondary locations and especially so where big deviations exist in comparison with 'its' Standard Port tide height data.
 The anchorage at the Lagavulin whiskey distillery in Isla, West Scotland is one such example we were keen to visit and stay.
-Doubly so because the Loafraig distillery is a 1mile walk up the road, see photos.
+Doubly so because the Loafraig distillery is a 1mile walk along the road, see photos.
 On both occasions we have visited the tide range on the day was on, or outside of the mean spring range at the Standard Port (Oban) and on cursory examination of the Standard Port data, and the depth in the harbour on our arrival, at around high water time, we would have abandoned the quest.
 Spock was concerned we would ground overnight, but with other experts aboard a vote to stay was carried.

-We arrived at 17.40 BST, quite close to the time of high water at Oban (1752 UT, 4.2m) and with an overnight range of 3.3m (which is the same as the mean range at springs).
+We arrived at 17.40 BST, quite close to the time of high water at Oban (1752 UT, 4.2m) and with an overnight range of Oban 3.3m (which is the same as the mean range at springs).

 Since we were arriving around high water time (before correction), with a depth of only 2.8 below the water line in the anchoring area near the Lagavulin pier and with a keel of 1.8 meters the case might look hopeless.
 We would be high and dry in the middle of the night.
 However: